Sea Fisheries (Shellfish) Amendment (Scotland) Act 2000

-The Sea Fisheries (Shellfish) Amendment (Scotland) Act is an Act of the Scottish Parliament which amends section 7(4) of the Sea Fisheries (Shellfish) Act 1967 in respect of rights of several fishery.
+The Sea Fisheries (Shellfish) Amendment (Scotland) Act 2000 (asp 12) is an act of the Scottish Parliament which amends section 7(4) of the Sea Fisheries (Shellfish) Act 1967 in respect of rights of several fishery.

 Background

-The original Bill was introduced in the Scottish Parliament on 8 March 2000 by Tavish Scott MSP.
-The existing Sea Fisheries (Shellfish) Act 1967 required that a shellfish farmer seeking a Several Order to allow them to control an area of seabed on which to farm shellfish frequently encountered opposition from fishermen who fish in the area to be covered by the Order.
-If the Several Order was issued, all fishing was banned within the area covered, regardless of whether or not the fishing operations damaged the interests of the shellfish farmer.
+The original bill was introduced in the Scottish Parliament on 8 March 2000 by Tavish Scott MSP.
+The existing Sea Fisheries (Shellfish) Act 1967 required that a shellfish farmer seeking a several order to allow them to control an area of seabed on which to farm shellfish frequently encountered opposition from fishermen who fish in the area to be covered by the order.
+If the several order was issued, all fishing was banned within the area covered, regardless of whether or not the fishing operations damaged the interests of the shellfish farmer.